caterpillardev/Solana-DEX-Smart-Contract/README.md

 [![Sui Overflow 2025 Submission - Infrastructure & Tooling Track](https://img.shields.io/badge/Sui_Overflow_2025-Infra_&_Tooling-blue?style=for-the-badge)](https://overflowportal.sui.io/)

-**The Sui Agent Kit Ecosystem was born from a passion to simplify DeFi development on the Sui blockchain and to empower builders like you for the Sui Overflow 2025 Hackathon!**
+**The Sui Agent Kit was born from a passion to simplify DeFi development on the Sui blockchain and to empower builders like you for the Sui Overflow 2025 Hackathon!**

-We believe that interacting with powerful DeFi protocols shouldn't be a complex ordeal.
-This ecosystem is our answer: a collection of robust, agent-friendly toolkits that abstract the intricacies of major Sui DeFi protocols, exposing their rich functionalities as intuitive "tools" through the Model-Context Protocol (MCP).
+We've created a Model Context Protocol (MCP) implementation that standardizes how AI agents interact with Sui DeFi protocols.
+Our toolkit provides ready-to-use MCP tools that allow any AI agent to perform complex DeFi operations on Sui with just one click.
+We've integrated Navi, SuiSpring, and Suilend protocols into a unified interface, but our goal is to expand this to all protocols in the Sui ecosystem.
+This eliminates the need for developers to learn multiple SDKs or write custom integration code for each protocol.

-Our mission is to provide the foundational infrastructure that enables developers to rapidly prototype, build, and deploy sophisticated DeFi applications, automation scripts, and AI-powered agents on Sui.
+Our mission is to provide the foundational infrastructure that enables developers to rapidly prototype, build, and deploy sophisticated DeFi applications, automation scripts, and AI-powered agents on Sui, with a special focus on leveraging the deep liquidity and features of the Navi/Suilend Protocol.

 ## 🏗️ What is the Sui Agent Kit Ecosystem?